Search This Blog

 SELECT @job_id = job_id FROM msdb..sysjobs WHERE NAME = @job_name

-EXEC master.dbo.Xp_sqlagent_enum_jobs 1, 'sa', @job_id
+EXEC master.dbo.xp_sqlagent_enum_jobs 1, 'sa', @job_id

-When using xp_sqlagent_enum_jobs, consider the following aspects:
+When using xp_sqlagent_enum_jobs, consider the following:

 Permissions: The actual jobs returned can depend on the permissions of the user executing the procedure or the user specified in the parameters.